Krishiv1611/careerPilot/README.md

     *   **Cover Letter**: Drafts a compelling narrative for your application.
     *   **Roadmap**: View a step-by-step plan to acquire the missing skills.
 4. Use these AI-generated assets to apply with confidence.

+### Phase 5: Manual Analysis
+1. Have a specific job description from another site?
+2. Go to the **"Analyze Match"** section.
+3. Paste the **Job Description** text directly.
+4. The AI will run the full suite of analysis (Fit Score, Resume Tailoring) on your pasted text.

 ---